 The company has also started a clothing donation program in partnership with Give Back Box, where you can donate your gently used clothing (of any brand) using a prepaid label.

 Encircled is a women’s fashion brand that strives to bring women timeless, sustainable, comfortable, and stylish clothing that lasts.
-They offer a variety of comfy joggers, leggings, and sweats to meet your cozy bedtime needs, in a wide variety of colors.
+They offer a variety of comfy joggers, leggings, and sweats to meet your cozy bedtime needs, in a wide variety of colours.
 Plus, all of their garments are Made in Canada.
+It’s one of the reasons why they are a top pick for affordable ethical clothing.

 Encircled’s Natural or organic fabrics & materials;